Sales Strategy

 • "Have you worked with [type of service provider] before?
 What worked and what didn't?"

-• "What are you hoping to achieve that you can't accomplish in-house?"
+• "What are you hoping to accomplish that you can't do in-house?"

-• "How will you measure if this partnership is successful?"
+• "How will you evaluate whether this partnership is successful?"

 Social Media Management Discovery